 To be implemented at FIVB, World and Official Competitions at the Centre Court.
-Recommended at the FIVB Senior World Championships and at the WT 5 and 4 star tournaments.
-It can also be implemented at the WT 3 star tournaments whenever agreed by the relevant parties (FIVB and Organizers).
+Mandatory at the FIVB Senior World Championships and recommended at the Volleyball World Beach Pro Tour Elite 16 and Pro Tour Finals.
+It can also be implemented at the Beach Pro Tour Challenge tournaments whenever agreed by the relevant parties (FIVB and Organizers).

-FOREWORD
+1. FOREWORD